Want us to follow up? Fill the form

 Well, we did it!
 Or should we say, YOU did it!

-By now you should have a completely filled out workbook and a solid idea of which video production company you want to work with.
+By now you should have a solid idea of which video production company you want to work with.
 There are just two final steps you need to complete before giving the lucky company the good news.

 Step 1: SLEEP ON IT!